tobiagru/HololensGroceryObjectDetectionApp/README.md

 Image Capture ---> Image Serializer --> Image Analyser --> TFX Server --> Image Analyser --> Object Storage

 The bottleneck beside the transfer to the server and the analysis is the image capture which is relatively slow.
 But this can definitly be improved.

+Displays boundingboxes around the objects.
+In this special case it displays boxes in the colors according to the nutriscore label of the grocery product it detected.